SchoolOfCode/final-project-app-3-flamingos/README.md

     -   goes to the Watu website
     -   registers for an account
     -   requests to be notified about 1st aid emergencies in her local area

+#### David

+-   _Age_: 50
+-   _Education_: BA English
+-   _Social Networks_: WhatsApp
+-   _Occupation_: Police Officer
+-   _Marital Status_: Married
+-   _Why do they use Watu_: Police resources are constrained and stretched due to goverment funding.
+    Would like to see an app that helps people to report crimes without taking up resources for more serious crimes to be dealt with         promptly
+    Would like the community to be able to report crimes and they be dealt with, with the appropriate level of RISK Feels part of the community and feels what affects others affects her.
+-   _What do they want to do with Watu_: Hears about Watu so:
+    -   goes to the Watu website
+    -   registers for an account
+    -   Will use the website in his work to understand when there is a potential crime in the local area that he can help with.
+    -   Can see when comments have been added by the police to resolve local issues.

 #### Laura: